gotoz/runq/README.md

 # runq

-runq is a hypervisor-based Docker runtime based on [runc](https://github.com/opencontainers/runc) to run regular Docker images in a lightweight KVM/Qemu virtual machine.
+runq is a hypervisor-based Docker runtime based on [runc](https://github.com/opencontainers/runc) to run regular Docker images as a lightweight KVM/Qemu virtual machine.
 The focus is on solving real problems, not on number of features.

 Key differences to other hypervisor-based runtimes: